- Easy Level Progression

-As with any other Node in a Machinations diagram, Sources can be automatic (the default), interactive, passive, or activated once before a diagram starts, depending on its Trigger Mode.
+As with any other Node in a Machinations diagram, Sources can be passive, interactive, automatic (default setting), or enabling (once before a diagram starts), depending on its Trigger Mode.

-An example of an Automatic Source is the steady regeneration of the protective shields of the player’s star fighter in Star Wars: X-Wing Alliance.
-The action to build armies in Risk would be modelled as an Interactive Source of armies, and passing Go in Monopoly would be a Passive Source of money that is triggered by a game event.
+An example of an Automatic Source is the ongoing regeneration of the protective shields of the players’ starfighter in Star Wars: X-Wing Alliance.
+The action to build armies in Risk would be modeled as an Interactive Source of armies, and passing Go in Monopoly would be a Passive Source of money that is triggered by a game event.